 I’ve made amends with the relationships that were destroyed because of her articles, I apologized to the person who lost their job because of this.
 Someone with a good heart listened because after Mumbrella Asia closed down, I was invited to host a TV show by the Singapore Government’s news channel Channel NewsAsia last year before COVID-19 hit.
 What’s happened to her other victims after what she did to Mumbrella Asia?
 Ask them, the trail begins on Linkedin.

-So here’s what I’ve learned from this, if you’ve ever been the victim of a racially driven attack that caught you off-guard, even if you feel the aggressor hasn’t been held accountable in the past, remember this- the world works in funny ways, sometimes it’s even great, and you’ll see it has the power to release you from your pain.
+So here’s what I’ve learned from this, if you’ve ever been the victim of an attack that caught you off-guard, even if you feel the aggressor hasn’t been held accountable in the past, remember this- the world works in funny ways, sometimes it’s even great, and you’ll see it has the power to release you from your pain.
 The validation may not be immediate and it may not be sweet.
 And to those who have been affected by this wave of bad journalism and the consequences of unprofessionalism, I’m sorry.
 Together, let’s remember that while journalists keep citizens in check and ensure no one is above the law, it’s a shame that I have to try everything in my own two hands to ensure she doesn’t get the same power to repeat the damage she has caused in Singapore.
-This happens every day, sadly.
-History will look back and decide whether we were on the right side of tackling the insidious disease of racism.

 Author’s Note: my closest friends and family were consulted before I decided to take action and finally speak out, and I thank them for their continued support as I navigate through this saga.
 It’s my request that you respect their privacy, and I wish to move on with my life, as my loved ones have wished me to do.